How much do commercial cleaners charge per hour in Australia?

 - Commercial cleaning rates in Australia usually range from $35 to $65+ per hour, depending on industry and complexity.

-- Offices generally cost between $35–$50 per hour, while medical and industrial sites often range from $45–$65+ per hour.
+- Offices generally cost between $35–$50 per hour, which aligns with typical office cleaning services rates across Australia, while medical and industrial sites often range from $45–$65+ per hour.

-- Scope, frequency, compliance obligations, supervision, equipment, insurance, and location all influence pricing.
+- Scope, frequency, compliance obligations, supervision, equipment, insurance, location, and office cleaning pricing all influence pricing decisions.

-- Contract pricing offers cost certainty for ongoing services, while hourly billing works well for short-term or variable requirements.
+- Contract pricing offers certainty for the cost for commercial cleaning, while hourly billing works well for short-term or variable requirements.

 - Very low hourly rates may signal reduced supervision, limited insurance coverage, or poorly defined scopes, which can increase long-term risk.